 - Recycle on the Go!
 Look for recycling places in public spaces.
 If you can't find a recycling place, ask the responsible authority to look into installing one so you can recycle on the go.

-You also can visit the Recycling Guys where they can help you calculate the impact of your annual recycling efforts with the Environmental Impact Tool.
 Everyone doing just a little will save tons of waste from going into landfills.